-Coral reefs like those along the south coast of Puerto Rico, including at the LNG-C MATTHEW site, are some of the most biologically diverse ecosystems in the world.
+Coral reefs like those along the southeast coast of Puerto Rico, including at the T/V PORT STEWART site, are some of the most biologically diverse ecosystems in the world.
 Coral reefs provide habitat, spawning and nursery grounds for many marine organisms and fish species, and they are considered hotspots of marine biodiversity (Cesar et al., 2003).
 The structure of these reefs are built slowly over thousands of years by Scleractinian corals that grow, on average, 0.5 cm per year.
 The heterogeneous topographic relief afforded by these reefs provides habitat for multitudes of fish and marine invertebrates.

 Over the last few decades there has been a decline in coral reefs due to bleaching, disease outbreaks (on both corals and other species) and increased algal cover.
 Many of these conditions have been linked to anthropogenic stressors such as greenhouse gas emissions (which has led to increases in seawater temperatures, ocean acidification and storm frequencies); and increased levels of nutrients, contaminants and sedimentation as a result of dredging, coastal development, pollution, agriculture and other land based sources of pollution (LBSP).
 Overfishing, increases in LBSP and the Caribbean-wide mass mortality of Diadema antillarum in the 1980's has also resulted in increased algal abundances that limit coral recruitment and can smother existing corals.
-These threats are exacerbated by physical impacts due to ship groundings (like the LNG-C MATTHEW Incident), anchoring, and storms; such immediate physical impacts can be dramatic and have long-lasting effects on the reef structure and associated biological communities.
+These threats are exacerbated by physical impacts due to ship groundings (like the T/V PORT STEWART Incident), anchoring and storms; such immediate physical impacts can be dramatic and have long-lasting effects on the reef structure and associated biological communities.
 The trend of coral reef decline in the Caribbean and the rest of the world over the last few decades makes coral reef resources more valuable, and increases the need and urgency for their restoration and conservation.

-Injured resources at the LNG-C MATTHEW site include the Staghorn coral, Acropora cervicornis.
+Injured resources at the T/V PORT STEWART site include the Staghorn coral, Acropora cervicornis.
 A. cervicornis and A. palmata were once the dominant reef building coral species in the Caribbean.
 Over the last few decades, these species have declined more than 90% in abundance throughout the region (Bruckner, 2002).
 In 2006, both species were listed as "Threatened" under the Endangered Species Act (ESA).
 In 2014, five additional coral species from the Caribbean were listed as "Threatened" under ESA.
 These include Orbicella faveolata, O. franksii, O. annularis, Dendrogyra cylindrus, and Mycetophillia ferox.
-All of these species are present near the LNG-C MATTHEW site.
-Six out of the seven threatened Caribbean coral species under the ESA were impacted at the site.
-Acropora palmata was not observed to be impacted.
+All of these species are present at the T/V PORT STEWART site.